 What is account based sales?

 Account Based Sales (ABS) is a way of selling that targets whole accounts rather than just focusing on one lead.
-It used to be that sales reps would focus their time and energy on getting as many sales calls dialed and emails sent to potential leads as possible, but with this shift to account based sales, it’s about the quality of the lead rather than the quantity.
+Sales reps used to focus their time and energy on getting as many sales calls dialed and emails sent to potential leads as possible.
+With this shift to account based sales, it’s about the quality of the lead rather than the quantity.